shrikeh/ant-phptools/README.md

 ```
 * Alternatively, you can set individual values.
 Because ant works on the theory that variables already configured are read only, you can set variables prior to running the `tests-parallel` target and all will be well.

+## @todo and coming soon
+* Support for Composer self-update, install and update is included in composer.xml, but currently undocumented.
+* The build will try and create phpunit.xml if it can't find one.
+This should be configurable.
+* Full documentation for every variable